moshix/BITNETServices/README.md

 RELAY EXEC
 ----------

-It's a re-implementation from scratch of the very famous RELAY chat written by Mr. Kell (RIP)
+It's a re-implementation from scratch of the very famous RELAY chat written by  Jeff Kell (RIP) of the University of Tennessee at Chattanooga in 1985 using the REXX programming language.

+efore BITNET Relay was implemented, any form of communication over BITNET required identifying the remote user and host.

+Relay ran on a special ID using several BITNET hosts.
+To use it, a message was sent to a user ID called RELAY.
+The Relay program running on that user ID would then provide multi-user chat functions, primarily in the form of "channels" (chat rooms).
+The message could contain either a command for Relay (preceded by the popular "/" slash character command prefix, still in use today), or a message at the remote host (typically a mainframe computer).

-Run it in a service machine called RELAY on your z/VM, VM/ESA or VM/SP machine with NJE connections and anybody can logon to your chat.
+Run this program in a service machine called RELAY on your z/VM, VM/ESA or VM/SP machine with NJE connections and anybody can logon to your chat.
 Keep it runnign and disconnect the terminal from the VM

 Hope you enjoy
+Read more about RELAY CHAT and its history here: http://web.inter.nl.net/users/fred/relay/relhis.html

+The RELAY structure here: https://en.wikipedia.org/wiki/BITNET_Relay

 November 2020
 Moshix